 - 6. The Commission shall award up to \$3,624,868 in Federal Funding Account funds to Plumas-Sierra Telecommunications in order to complete the PST Iron Horse-Valley Ranch project, as described in the appendices. - 7.
 The Commission cannot release funds for construction activities until California Environmental Quality Act (CEQA) review is complete.
 The awardees must comply with the requirements set forth in the CEQA Section of the Resolution.
 The awardees must provide their Proponent's Environmental Assessment for each project prior to the first payment. - 8.
 Awardee(s) shall comply with all guidelines, requirements, and conditions set forth in this resolution. - 9.
+When a successor to the Affordable Connectivity Program is identified by the Commission, all awardees shall participate in that program. - 10.
 All construction covered by the grant must be completed within the applicable 18-month or 24-month time frame.
 In the event of extenuating circumstances jeopardizing this timeline, the Awardee(s) must notify the Communications Division's Director as soon as they become aware of any delay.
-If such notice is not provided, staff can take corrective actions including reducing payment for failure to satisfy this requirement. - 10.
-If the awardee(s) fail to complete the project(s) in accordance with the terms outlined in Decision 22-04-055 and with the terms of the Commission's approval, as set forth in this resolution, awardees must reimburse some or all the Federal Funding Account grants received or take other corrective action. - 11.
-If staff evaluation finds any of the projects can be exempt from the California Environmental Quality Act, then the project can be exempted by letter from the Communications Division Director or the director's delegate or designee. - 12.
+If such notice is not provided, staff can take corrective actions including reducing payment for failure to satisfy this requirement. - 11.
+If the awardee(s) fail to complete the project(s) in accordance with the terms outlined in Decision 22-04-055 and with the terms of the Commission's approval, as set forth in this resolution, awardees must reimburse some or all the Federal Funding Account grants received or take other corrective action. - 12.
+If staff evaluation finds any of the projects can be exempt from the California Environmental Quality Act, then the project can be exempted by letter from the Communications Division Director or the director's delegate or designee. - 13.
 The effective date of each award and encumbrance of funds is to be set, in consultation with the Applicant, by letter from the Communications Division Director or the director's delegate or designee.
-All awards are contingent on available state budget appropriations funding and may be subject to Budget Letter 24-07.23 Grants in this Resolution will not be enforceable commitments unless and until an effective date of award is set and a grant agreement is executed.
+All awards are contingent on available state budget appropriations funding and may be subject to Budget Letter 24-07.
+Grants in this Resolution will not be enforceable commitments unless and until an effective date of award is set and a grant agreement is executed.

-23 Department of Finance Budget Letter 24-07, "Onetime Appropriation(s) Expenditure Freeze Pursuant to Section 21 of the Budget Act of 2023 (As Amended by Section 74 of AB 106 (Chapter 9, Statutes of 2024))," available at: https://dof.ca.gov/wp-content/uploads/sites/352/2024/04/BL-24-07.pdf
+26 Department of Finance Budget Letter 24-07, "Onetime Appropriation(s) Expenditure Freeze Pursuant to Section 21 of the Budget Act of 2023 (As Amended by Section 74 of AB 106 (Chapter 9, Statutes of 2024))," available at: https://dof.ca.gov/wp-content/uploads/sites/352/2024/04/BL-24-07.pdf